 Hesperia is a tiny village located in the state of Michigan.
 With a population of 938 people and two constituent neighborhoods, Hesperia is the 478th largest community in Michigan.

-The per capita income in Hesperia in 2010 was $13,637, which is low income relative to Michigan and the nation.
-This equates to an annual income of $54,548 for a family of four.
-Hesperia also has one of the higher rates of people living in poverty in the nation, with 32.19% of its population below the federal poverty line.
+The per capita income in Hesperia in 2010 was $15,141, which is low income relative to Michigan and the nation.
+This equates to an annual income of $60,564 for a family of four.

 The people who call Hesperia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hesperia residents report their race to be White, followed by Native American.
-Hesperia also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.76% of the village’s residents.
-Important ancestries of people in Hesperia include English, Irish, Swedish, and French .
+Important ancestries of people in Hesperia include Irish, English, French , and Dutch.

 The most common language spoken in Hesperia is English.
 Other important languages spoken here include Spanish and German.